Katherinegf/Mallorcaisland/README.md

 Run Locally

-Run this command git clone
-You are now in the dev environment and you can play around
+Run this command git clone https://github.com/Katherinegf/htmlbasics You are now in the dev environment and you can play around.

 TECH STACK
 HTML5